ugr-sail/sinergym/docs/source/pages/buildings.rst

 components that constitute the environment for each experiment.
 It also provides the default *Sinergym* observation and action spaces for each building, though these spaces can be customized by the user.
-The observation variables names would be the base name with each key at the begginning.
+The observation variables names would be the base name with each key at the beginning.

 .. important:: To add new buildings to this framework, please refer to the section
                :ref:`Adding new buildings for environments`.